European and British contacts with China 1700-1800

 The Macartney Mission of 1794

 By the end of the 18th century the battle lines were clearly set out.
 Europeans (especially Britain) and China viewed each other as inferior barbarians.
 In 1793-4 the great EIC mission of Lord Macartney set out to negotiate with the aging Emperor Qianlong.
 Macartney came well prepared, taking with him every book he could find about China, by contrast it seems China had little idea about even where Britain was located.
-Whole large books have been published about this momentous clash of civilizations and so the end date for this piece must be the eve of that momentous mission.
+Whole large books have been published about this momentous clash of civilizations and so we have dedicated a whole section to describe it.